zilongliu1999/wide-tele-3d-ball-fusion/README.md

 P  =  D · undistort( H_total · p_tele )
 ```

-**Depth** comes from the tele image: the marker subtends a large angle (~0.3°), making
-the angular-radius estimate highly sensitive to small distance changes.

-**Direction** comes from the wide camera ray: the wide image provides a stable
-absolute pointing reference with minimal distortion sensitivity.

-Using the **median of all boundary ray angles** — rather than the single fitted
+Using the median of all boundary ray angles — not just the fitted radius — adds a
-radius — provides additional robustness to any outlier boundary points retained by
+further layer of robustness against any outlier boundary points retained by IRLS.
-IRLS.

 ![3D result](demo_output/05_3d_result.jpg)